 The market opportunities for our product candidates may be limited to those patients who are ineligible for or have failed prior treatments and may be small.
 The FDA often approves new cancer therapies only for use after one or more other treatments have failed.
 When cancer is detected early enough, first-line therapy, such as chemotherapy, hormone therapy or surgery, is sometimes adequate to treat the patient.
 If first-line therapy proves unsuccessful, second-line therapies, such as additional chemotherapy, radiation, antibody drugs, tumor targeted small molecules, or a combination of these therapies, may be administered.
 Third- or fourth-line therapies may include bone marrow transplantation, antibody and small molecule targeted therapies, more invasive forms of surgery, and new technologies.
 We may initially seek approval of our product candidates for patients who have failed one or more approved treatments.
 For instance, in October 2019, we announced the dosing of the first patient in our Phase 1 clinical trial of IGM-2323 for the treatment of relapsed/refractory B cell NHL patients, and in September 2020, we announced the dosing of the first patient in our Phase 1 clinical trial of IGM-8444 for the treatment of patients with solid cancers.
 Even if we obtain regulatory approval and significant market share for IGM-2323 or IGM-8444, because the potential target population may be small, we may never achieve profitability without obtaining regulatory approval for additional indications.
 In addition, there is no guarantee that any of our product candidates, even if approved, would be approved as a particular line of treatment.
-In addition, even if any of our product candidates were approved for a particular line of treatment, we would likely have to conduct additional clinical trials prior to gaining approval as an earlier line of treatment.
+In addition, even if any of our product candidates were approved for a particular line of treatment.